A Grey Literature Review of AI-Native Applications: Discussion

 \subsubsection{Interpretation of RQ1 Results}

-AI-native applications possess eight key characteristics (cf. Section~\ref{RQ1}), which clearly distinguish truly AI-native applications from those that are merely AI-assisted.
+AI-native applications possess eight key characteristics (cf. Section~\ref{RQ1}), which clearly distinguish AI-native applications from those that are merely AI-enabled.
 They exhibit dynamic properties, enabling continuous learning and evolution through interaction with data and users, thereby enhancing efficiency and personalization.
-In AI-native applications, AI serves as the core engine of the workflow; removing the AI not only diminishes functionality but renders the application fundamentally inert.
-In contrast, AI-assisted applications simply add AI features to a deterministic workflow; even if the AI component is removed, the core functionality remains intact.
-For example, Google Search\footnote{\url{https://www.google.com/?ref=charlesshen.com}}, as a mature and highly successful commercial model, is integrating generative AI to enhance its search capabilities.
+In AI-native applications, AI serves as the core engine of the workflow, and removing it not only diminishes functionality but also renders the application fundamentally inert.
+In contrast, AI-enabled applications~\cite{martinez2022software,felderer2021quality,indykov2025architectural,gozalo2023survey} augment a deterministic workflow with AI features, yet the core functionality remains intact even without the AI component.
+For example, Google Search, as a mature and highly successful commercial model, is integrating generative AI to enhance its search capabilities.
 By incorporating AI-generated answers alongside traditional search results, Google improves user experience while maintaining the integrity of its core revenue model.
-By comparison, Perplexity AI\footnote{\url{https://www.perplexity.ai/?ref=charlesshen.com}} exemplifies the AI-native application paradigm, aiming to construct an answer engine rather than a traditional search engine.
+By comparison, Perplexity AI exemplifies the AI-native application paradigm, aiming to construct an answer engine rather than a traditional search engine.
 This approach prioritizes delivering direct answers and emphasizing user experience, rather than relying on conventional search result listings.